 As many of you know, since getting into recovery more than seven years ago, I’ve discovered that God is in the business of drawing people to himself quite apart from religion, the Bible, church, or professional Christians.

 I didn’t used to think God could do that.

-But it’s also true that my journey has taken me full circle.
-I can now recognize and celebrate how God works wonders not only through myriad religious traditions, but through all those Christians who express their faith in ways I don’t always appreciate.
-In other words, I’ve come to see that no matter how narrow or broken or stunted the funnel we hold up to God, given the tiniest opening for love, God pours himself into the world.
+Today I recognize and celebrate how God works wonders not only through myriad religious traditions, but through folks in my own tradition that I don’t necessarily agree with.
+It seems no matter how narrow or stunted the funnel we hold up to God, given the tiniest opening for love, God pours himself into the world.